; Wanneroo Regional Museum programs - Wanneroo Regional Museum - City of Wanneroo

 Children at the museum

 Come along to the Wanneroo Regional Museum for facilitated, hands-on, inquiry based learning programs focused on local history.
-A self-guided museum program is also available for Years 2 and 3.
+A self-guided museum program is also available for primary school students.

 Excursions